Thenextpage/CNN-crack-detection-module/README.md

 # CNN-crack-detection-module
 Did this as a senior project.
-Used CNN algorithm
+Used CNN algorithm and YOLO algorithm to locate and measure the cracks and the distance